StackOps/python-automationclient/README.rst

         zone-property-update
                             Update a zone property.
         zone-show           Show details about a zone.
-        zone-tasks-list     List all tasks by zone.
-        bash-completion     Print arguments for bash_completion.
+        zone-task-delete    Remove a task by zone from automation DB. zone-tasks-list     List all the tasks by zone. bash-completion     Print arguments for bash_completion.
         help                Display help about this program or one of its subcommands.